NatnaelNGebremariam/Java-Projects/README.md

 # Personal-Projects
-A collections of the Java Projects I have completed as my time as a Software Engineer
+A collections of the Java Projects that I have completed as my time as a Software Engineer